“Alder” 8 Inch Chefs Knife

 Description

 The Alder takes its name from the Red Alder, an under-appreciated west coast deciduous tree that is now finding more uses in cabinetry and woodworking.
-Native peoples of the coast are known to have used its bark to make a red dye.
+Indigenous peoples of the coast are known to have used its bark to make a red dye.

 We back all of our knives with a warranty and satisfaction guarantee!